 Depending on which building you will live in, the carriers of these services may vary; please check with the Housing Office to confirm.
 We recommend choosing either Verizon (DSL) or Time Warner (cable modem) for your Internet service.
 Satellite dishes are not permitted so we ask that residents refrain ordering from a provider with this type of service.Back to top

-If you need something repaired in your apartment, please contact your building superintendent and/or the Housing Office to arrange for the work to be done.Back to top
+If you need something repaired in your apartment, please contact email@example.com or 212-639-3164 to arrange for the work to be done.Back to top

 For maintenance emergencies (such as flood, severe electrical problem, or elevator breakdown), contact your superintendent or the Housing Office at 212-639-3164 or 212-639-7696 during regular business hours.
 If the emergency occurs after regular business hours, contact the page operator at 212-639-7886.